Somatic Therapy: UK Resources And Techniques For Trauma Support

 What somatic therapy helps with: from anxiety and depression, to trauma and addiction

-While somatic therapy is best known for treating trauma-based disorders like PTSD, some evidence has shown that it can also be effective treatment for other mental health conditions like depression, anxiety, and addiction.
+While somatic therapy is best known for treating trauma-based disorders like PTSD, some evidence has shown that it can also be an effective treatment for other mental health conditions like depression, anxiety, and addiction.
 It may also help manage difficult emotions that arise from trauma response, such as anger, grief, or fear.
-Somatic practices, either alone or with other talk therapy approaches can help clients build resilience to stress.
+Somatic practices, either alone or with other talk therapy approaches, can help clients build resilience to stress.

 Training, ethics, and professional standards in the UK